QMSTR/qmstr-prototype/README.md

 `PackageName:  bash`

-`PackageLicenseDeclared: NONE AND GPLv3+ AND GPLv3+ BisonException`
+`PackageLicenseDeclared: NONE AND GPLv3+ AND GPLv3+,BisonException`

 * SPDXVersion: The version of the spec used, normally "SPDX-2.0".
 * DataLicense: The license for the license data itself, normally this